luminus-framework/luminus/resources/md/routes.md

 you may wish to define admin pages only visible to the administrator, or a user profile page which is only visible if there is a user in the session.

 Using the `buddy.auth.accessrules` namespace from [Buddy](https://funcool.github.io/buddy/latest/), we can define rules for restricting access to specific pages.
+Generating the application with the `+auth` profile will enable the default authentication middleware.

 ### Specifying Access Rules